Montenegrin Orthodox Church: Support from other churches

-The Montenegrin Orthodox Church has support from a number of likewise non-canonical or unrecognized Eastern Orthodox churches: the Ukrainian Orthodox Church – Kyiv Patriarchate, the Bulgarian Alternative Orthodox Church (founded by Patriarch Pimen), and its Italian-based branch, the Orthodox Church in Italy.
+The Montenegrin Orthodox Church has support from a number of likewise non-canonical or unrecognized Eastern Orthodox churches: the Ukrainian Orthodox Church – Kyiv Patriarchate, and its Italian-based branch, the Orthodox Church in Italy.

-The MOC had original support of the then-unrecognized Macedonian Orthodox Church, which was later withdrawn as the Macedonian Church entered negotiations for restoration into communion.
+The MOC had original support of the then-unrecognized Macedonian Orthodox Church, which was later withdrawn as the Macedonian Church entered negotiations for restoration into communion and the defunct Bulgarian Alternative Orthodox Church (founded by Patriarch Pimen).

 Following the granting of autocephaly to the Orthodox Church of Ukraine by Ecumenical Patriarch of Constantinople Bartholomew I, rumor spread that the Montenegrin Orthodox Church may soon receive a similar recognition; however, this was denied by Patriarch Bartholomew I, who stated that "we will never give autocephaly to the so-called 'Montenegrin Orthodox Church'" and that its leader Dedeić was suspended by Constantinople for adultery and embezzlement.
 In December 2022, Mihailo was granted an audience with then-Pope Francis at the Holy See.